decentralized-identity/presentation-exchange/spec/spec.md

 ```

 ### Presentation Requests
+A [[ref:Presentation Request]] is any transport mechanism used to send a
-[[ref:Presentation Definition]]s may be sent from a [[ref:Verifier]] to a [[ref:Holder]] using
+[[ref:Presentation Definition]] from a [[ref:Verifier]] to a [[ref:Holder]].
+A
-a wide variety of transport mechanisms or [[ref:Claim]] exchange protocols.
-This
+wide variety of transport mechanisms or [[ref:Claim]] exchange protocols may be
-specification does not define a transport mechanism for
+used to send [[ref:Presentation Definitions]].
+This specification does not
-[[ref:Presentation Definitions]] (or [[ref:Presentation Request]]), but does note that different
+define [[ref:Presentation Requests]] and is designed to be agnostic to them.
-use cases, supported signature schemes, protocols, and threat models may
+Please note, however, that different use cases, supported signature schemes,
-require a [[ref:Presentation Request]]to have certain properties:
+protocols, and threat models may require a [[ref:Presentation Request]]to have
+certain properties.
+Some of these are expressed below:
-- Signature verification - A [[ref:Holder]] may wish to have assurances as to the
+- Signature verification - A [[ref:Holder]] may wish to have assurances as to
-  provenance, identity, or status of a [[ref:Presentation Definition]].
-In this case,
+  the provenance, identity, or status of a [[ref:Presentation Definition]].
+In
-  a [[ref:Presentation Request]] that uses digital signatures may be required.
+  this case, a [[ref:Presentation Request]] that uses digital signatures may be
+  required.
-- `domain`, `challenge`, or `nonce` - Some presentation protocols may require
+- Replay protection - Some presentation protocols may require that presentations
-  that presentations be unique, i.e., it should be possible for a [[ref:Verifier]] to
+  be unique, i.e., it should be possible for a [[ref:Verifier]] to detect if a
-  detect if a presentation has been used before.
-Other protocols may require
+  presentation has been used before.
+Other protocols may require that a
-  that a presentation to be bound to a particular communication exchange, or
+  presentation be bound to a particular communication exchange or session.
+In
-  session.
-In these cases, a [[ref:Presentation Request]] that provides a `domain`,
+  these cases, a [[ref:Presentation Request]] that provides a `domain`,
-  `challenge`,or `nonce` property may be required.
+  `challenge`,or `nonce` value may be required.

 ## Presentation Submission